A surge of evangelicals in Spain, fueled by Latin Americans - Neptune Pine

 He couldn’t imagine drinking a beer at a bar in his Salvadoran hometown after Mass.
 “But if this is where people gather and how people socialize here, this is where I have to be too.”

-But for the moment, the momentum — in terms of church attendance and energy — is in the other direction, toward the burgeoning ranks of Pentecostal and other evangelical congregations.
+But the momentum — in terms of church attendance and energy — is going in the other direction, toward the burgeoning ranks of Pentecostal and other evangelical congregations.

-One such Pentecostal venue in Salamanca has as neighbors a large carpentry shop and another evangelical church.
-On a recent Friday night, it hosted a rite of passage for Melanie Villalobos to celebrate her turning 13.
+One such Pentecostal venue in Salamanca recently hosted a rite of passage for Melanie Villalobos to celebrate her turning 13.

 Two of Melanie’s friends escorted her in a slow dance to a wall where a video was projected.
 There, her father appeared from Venezuela, wishing her a happy transition into adolescence.
 Onlookers from Honduras, the Dominican Republic and Brazil, seated at tables, were moved to tears.

-Pastor Nedyt Lescano, 62, who came from Argentina in 2000, was mostly silent during the ceremony, but invited everyone to meet again Sunday morning.
+Pastor Nedyt Lescano, 62, who came from Argentina in 2000, was mostly silent during the ceremony, but invited everyone to meet again for Sunday worship.

-Among those greeting the faithful was Roberto Siqueira, 32, a Brazilian who works in a cheese factory on the outskirts of Salamanca.
-On Sundays, he plays guitar and sings in a Christian rock band that performs dance-inducing songs in the Pentecostal church.

-“This life is worth very little and the relationship with God is worth everything,” goes one of the lyrics.

 In Lescano’s services, there’s a moving moment when she asks for help in paying the rent for the premises, along with other expenses, and the faithful, one by one, put an envelope in a cloth bag.